 Rely on Our Miami Investor Visa Attorneys

 In the first two parts of this series we have analyzed USCIS guidance concerning EB-5 job creation and investment sustainment requirements.
 In the final piece, we will examine USCIS guidance provided regarding material changes to the immigrant’s status.
 The strategic and experienced immigration attorneys of Colombo & Hurd are dedicated to providing clear immigration answers for immigrant investors and others interested in investing into the United States and its people.
-To schedule a confidential immigration consultation at either our Orlando or Miami offices call our Miami investor visa lawyers at or contact us online today.
+To schedule a confidential immigration consultation at either our Orlando or Miami offices call our Orlando investor visa lawyers at or contact us online today.